Dog-friendly dining for road-trippers

-A romantic getaway awaits you in this tranquil and leafy winery in Surry Hills where you can wine, dine and not leave your pet behind.
-Just stick to a responsible amount of vino if you’re the designated driver.
+A romantic getaway awaits in this tranquil, leafy winery in Surry Hills.
+You can wine, dine and not leave your pet behind.
+Just stick to a responsible amount of vino if you’re driving.

 285a Crown St, Surry Hills

-Propeller is a hip cafe in North Fremantle if you want to get away for the day with your fur buddy.
-They have a large, grassy outdoor area where dogs can frolic in the sun while you sip your coffee.
+Propeller is a hip cafe in North Fremantle where you can get away for the day with your fur buddy.
+They have a large, grassy outdoor area where dogs can frolic while you sip coffee.

 222 Queen Victoria Street, North Fremantle

-One of the most popular doggo date locations in Bennett Springs.
+One of the most popular dog-friendly locations in Bennett Springs.
 They have both indoor and outdoor playground for kids and furry friends, as well as large grassed picnic area.

 4 Dulwich Street, Bennett Springs